 Transport and Driving in Hong Kong

-Hong Kong is a very compact city with an excellent public transport system, so driving is more of a vanity than a necessity.
-Moreover, Hong Kong is densely populated, so parking is very expensive and the traffic jams can be frustrating.
+Hong Kong is a very compact city with an excellent public transport system, so driving is more of a luxury than a necessity.
+Moreover, the city-state is densely populated, so parking is very expensive and the traffic jams can be frustrating.

 Even expats who live off-island do not need to invest in a private vehicle.
 Kowloon is almost as compact as Hong Kong Island, and certainly very densely populated as well, making its terrific public transport network more convenient than a car.

 The most popular mode of transport in Hong Kong is the MTR, the city's subway system.
 It is extremely efficient and clean, and has added perks like air conditioning and consistent mobile phone reception underground.
 Commuters also have the advantage of avoiding the street-level congestion above.

 The MTR system consists of ten lines serving 80 stations throughout Hong Kong.
 All that's needed to use the MTR is an Octopus card, a contactless smart card.
 Single-use paper tickets are also available but are more expensive and less convenient.

 When riding the MTR, expats should bear in mind that Hong Kongers are perpetually in a hurry, so they should make sure they shuffle along quickly to avoid getting trampled on or pushed over, especially at busy interchanging stations.

 Buses are a popular mode of transport in Hong Kong, especially for people who don’t live near the MTR lines.
 They are usually less packed than the MTR, but are subject to the same slow-moving traffic as private vehicles.